guillaume250/kanikapp/README.md

 ## Introduction

 Kanikapp is a reservation management software for the Kanika car shop.
-The software is developed with ExpressJS/NodeJS on the server, MongoDB for the database and has an AngularJS, React/Redux and Angular front-end versions.
+The software is developed with ExpressJS/NodeJS on the server, MongoDB for the database and has an AngularJS, React/Redux and Angular client versions.

 This code base has three branches that each represents the app's frontend technology variation.